 We are a precision oncology company focused on developing purpose-built therapies to overcome tumor resistance and improve outcomes for patients with cancer.
 We are using our proprietary SNÅP platform, which is optimized to enable rapid and precise refinement of structural design through iterative molecular SNÅPshots, in order to generate next-generation product candidates that are specifically designed to address acquired drug resistance and provide alternative treatment options.
 We are initially focused on developing a pipeline of selective inhibitors of the Fibroblast Growth Factor Receptor (FGFR) family members, which are altered in approximately 7% of all cancers.
 We are advancing multiple product candidates toward the clinic including our lead product candidate TYRA-300, an FGFR3 inhibitor with an initial focus on patients with metastatic urothelial carcinoma of the bladder and urinary tract.
-Our second product candidate, TYRA-200, is an FGFR2 inhibitor with an initial focus on patients with intrahepatic cholangiocarcinoma who have developed drug resistance mutations to existing FGFR inhibitors due to activating mutations and gene alterations in FGFR2.
-We anticipate submitting an Investigational New Drug application (IND) with the U.S. Food and Drug Administration (FDA) for TYRA-300 in mid-2022 and for TYRA-200 in the second half of 2022.
-In addition, we have pipeline development programs targeting FGFR3-related achondroplasia and other FGFR3-related skeletal dysplasias, REarranged during Transfection kinase (RET), and FGFR4-related cancers.
+Our second product candidate, TYRA-200 is an FGFR1/2/3 inhibitor with potency against FGFR2 fusions, molecular brake mutations and gatekeeper resistance that TYRA is developing initially in intrahepatic cholangiocarcinoma.
+We submitted an Investigational New Drug application (IND) with the U.S. Food and Drug Administration (FDA) for TYRA-300 in June 2022 and received clearance in July 2022 to proceed with our Phase 1/2 clinical trial of TYRA-300 (SURF301), a two-part study designed to determine the optimal and maximum tolerated doses (MTD) and the recommended Phase 2 dose (RP2D) of TYRA-300, as well as to evaluate the preliminary antitumor activity of TYRA-300.
+We anticipate submitting an IND with the FDA for TYRA-200 in the fourth quarter of 2022.
+In addition, we have pipeline development programs targeting FGFR3-related achondroplasia and other FGFR3-related skeletal dysplasias, FGFR4 driven cancers, and RET (REarranged during Transfection kinase) driven cancers.

 Since the commencement of our operations in 2018, we have devoted substantially all of our resources to organizing and staffing the company, business planning, raising capital, developing our proprietary SNÅP platform, undertaking research and development activities for our development programs, establishing our intellectual property portfolio, and providing general and administrative support for our operations.
-We have not generated any revenue to date and have funded our operations primarily from our initial public offering (IPO), private placements of our convertible preferred stock, and the issuance of Simple Agreement for Future Equity.
-Our net losses for the three months ended March 31, 2022 and 2021 were \$14.8 million and \$4.2 million, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$55.2 million.
-As of March 31, 2022, we had cash and cash equivalents of \$292.5 million.
+We have not generated any revenue to date and have funded our operations primarily from our initial public offering (IPO), private placements of our convertible preferred stock, and the issuance of Simple Agreements for Future Equity.
+Our net losses for the nine months ended September 30, 2022 and 2021 were \$42.4 million and \$16.4 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$82.8 million.
+As of September 30, 2022, we had cash and cash equivalents of \$263.2 million.